evangboucher/DynaDoc/README.md

 });

-//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var dynaTable1 = DynaDoc.createClient(tableName, testData.t1Schema, 15, 13);
+//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var Table1 = DynaDoc.createClient("MyNewTable", testData.t1Schema, {ReadCapacityUnits: 15, WriteCapacityUnits: 13});

-//For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key). dynaTable1.ensurePrimaryIndex("PrimaryHashKey", "PrimaryRangeKey");
+//For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key).
+Table1.ensurePrimaryIndex("PrimaryHashKey", "PrimaryRangeKey");

 //This tells DynaDoc that the item GlobalSecondaryHash is a new Global Index.
-//                      Index Hash Name (from schema), Range Name,         read, write, IndexName (As it will appear in DynamoDB) dynaTable1.ensureGlobalIndex("GlobalSecondaryHash", "GlobalSecondaryRange", 5, 4, "GlobalIndex-index");
+//                      Index Hash Name (from schema), Range Name,         read, write, IndexName (As it will appear in DynamoDB)
+Table1.ensureGlobalIndex("GlobalSecondaryHash", "GlobalSecondaryRange", 5, 4, "GlobalIndex-index");

-//Create a local index (Always share primary Hash Key): dynaTable1.ensureLocalIndex("LocalSecondaryIndex", "LocalIndexRange-index");
+//Create a local index (Always share primary Hash Key):
+Table1.ensureLocalIndex("LocalSecondaryIndex", "LocalIndexRange-index");

 /*
 Create the schema in the table.
 The param is a boolean to ignore and not create a new table if it already exists.